What’s the best artificial grass?

-Take Easigrass, who sells a range of artificial grass.
+Take Easigrass, who sells a range of the best artificial grass currently available.
 Each type looks authentically like grass but can be used for a wider range of applications.
 Easigrass has even won medal approval at the Chelsea Flower Show.
 So you know it’s top quality faux!

 Types of artificial grass

-Buying artificial grass is a lot like purchasing carpet.
+Buying the best artificial grass for your garden is a lot like purchasing carpet.
 Generally, you buy by the square metre.
 Like carpet, your order will arrive in rolls – usually 2 or 4 metres wide.

 Pile height varies massively between brands and styles.
 One of the UK’s leading supplier Artificial Grass Direct offers a range from 7mm to 45mm.
 Easigrass, however, offers a range from 23mm to 45mm.
 We’ve also seen commercial types which ranged from 10mm up to 80mm.

 If you’re after a lush-looking lawn then you’ll want to choose a pile height of 30 to 37 mm.
 Any larger and gravity will pull it down, making your new lawn look flat.
 If you like the fresh cut look, then choose a smaller pile.

 Also, it’s worth bearing in mind that taller grass will be less resilient and therefore may need replacing sooner.
 However, taller grass will feel better to touch.